MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 Some people also say that the _common closure principle_ describes the _single responsibility principle_ for packages.
 The reason is that the same kind of changes is in most cases related to functional or domain-related requirements.

-The conclusion is that the package should be sliced vertically by domain object and functions (e.g. _vehicle_ or _ vehicle data management_) and not horizontally by technical characteristics (e.g. _controller_ or _services_).
+The conclusion is that the package should be sliced vertically by domain object and functions (e.g. _vehicle_ or _vehicle data_) and not horizontally by technical characteristics (e.g. _controller_ or _services_).
 There is another principle, the so-called
 _separation of concerns_, which describes the same idea.